ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 ```

 One of the problems with escalating by default,
-is that it is easy to ignore failure.
+is that it is easy to forget to handle a case.
-Blah rant about easy to forget.
+Without the try/catch block,
+the code would compile fine.
+If there is no try/catch block,
+is that because the programmer forgot to handle the exception,
+or is it not handled intentionally?
 In contrast, the Rust compiler refuses to compile the following function:

 ```rust